 FINAL COMMENTS:

 Ruby’s Opal is an enjoyable script that has clearly gotten stronger from draft to draft, and will likely get even better as the writer continues to work on it.
 Much has been done to flesh out the character’s backstories, and there’s much more emotional attachment and rooting interest for the characters on the part of the reader/audience.
-There are many commercial elements at play here, too – from the strong female co-protagonist to the low-budget, to the mixed-genre aspects – it’s just a fun and enjoyable piece of screenwriting that feels doable.
-The biggest production element is all the stuff with the chopper, but there’s a way to get that done and not break the bank.
+There are many commercial elements at play here, too – from the strong female co-protagonist to the low-budget to the mixed-genre aspects – it’s just a fun and enjoyable piece of screenwriting that feels doable.
 But as the writer continues to work on this project, one definitely gets the sense that the script will continue to grow in surprising ways.
-Just remember to stay true to the central conceit and not get too off track with any side detours and plot developments.
 Right now, it all very much works in the same way that the first draft did, but it just “feels” a lot more smooth and more professional.
-Keep up the solid work and keep moving in this direction on all fronts!
+Keep up the solid work, and keep moving in this direction on all fronts!

 Nick Clement